 “Responsible officer” - The University official who may carry out one or more of the following roles within the terms of this Policy:

 1. decide whether the Policy has been violated;

 2. make recommendations or decisions regarding remedies or discipline;

 3. assume the role of complainant to initiate an investigation;

 The responsible officers in a particular case are determined by the University positions of the complainant and respondent.
 For members of the Faculty Association bargaining unit and other academic staff the responsible officer is the appropriate Dean or the University Librarian; for students the responsible officer is the Associate Vice-President Students or designate; for staff the responsible officer is the appropriate Dean or Vice President or the University Librarian; for Deans and Directors the responsible officer is the appropriate Vice President; and for Vice Presidents, the President is the responsible officer.
 The Vice President, Finance and Administration, will be the responsible officer for members of units that report directly to the President.

-“University community” - All students and employees of the University, all research grant and research contract employees, and any researcher, instructor or student spending an extended period of time at the University in an academic capacity.
+“University community” - All students and employees of the University, all research grant and research contract employees, and any researcher, instructor or student spending an extended period of time at the University in an academic capacity, including post-doctoral fellows.

 “University-related activity” - Any type of activity operated under University auspices at any location.
 All activities on the University’s campuses are University-related unless they are within the exclusive control of constituency organizations or an organization/group external to the University.

 2.1 All members of the University community have the responsibility to respect the rights of others.